coldatlas/Tic-Tac-Toe/README.md

 - Twitter: [@Mina-twitter](https://twitter.com/coldyatlas)
 - Linkedin: [Mina-linkedin-link](https://www.linkedin.com/in/coldyatlas/)

-## 🤝 Contributing
+🤝 Contributing
 Contributions, issues, and feature requests are welcome!

 Feel free to check the issues page.

-Show your support Give and ⭐️ if you like this project!
+Show your support
+Give a ⭐️ if you like this project!

+Acknowledgments
-Acknowledgments Hat tip to anyone who's code was used Inspiration etc
+Hat tip to anyone whose code was used

-📝 License This project is a collaboration project of Microverse students.
-All rights are reserved for Mina Ibrahim.
+Inspiration
+etc
+📝 License
+This project is MIT licensed.